Ch3ri0ur/PirateDoc/docs/Pirate-Spyglass/30-spyglass-implementation.md

 [MPEG-4](Theory/Video/mpeg4.md)
 [MSE](Theory/Video/mse.md)

-### Hardware

-Matching the used Raspberry Pi, a Raspberry Pi camera module is used to capture image data.
-This data is provided in a [v4l2] format
-- A Raspberry Pi camera module provides the driver with raw image data.
-- The v4l2 video driver (Legacy Raspberry Pi Buster Stack)
-  - hardware accelerated encoding
-  - generates mp4 part 10 NAL units

-### Server
-- A server to
-  -  wrap the encoded h264 fragments into
-  - Provide websocket endpoints to send the fragments

-### Client
+## Website
+    Gets Http Served Website
-- Client side the MSE is used to enable playback in a \<video\> tag.
+    Client side the MSE is used to enable playback in a \<video\> tag.